sorcererak/TAKNEEK_Do-I-Know-You_Aryans/README.md

-# TAKNEEK_Do-You-Know-Me_Aryans
+# TAKNEEK_Do-I-Know-You_Aryans

-This is the official repository of for the submission to the Do You Know Me PS by Pool Aryans.
+This is the official repository of for the submission to the Do I Know You PS by Pool Aryans.

 Model Link -